jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

 discovery that the minor chord ought to be regarded as a major chord upside flown, developed negatively instead of positively, made a great sensation.
-Of course, when we now find, in studying the history of harmony teaching, that the same discovery had been made by Tartini a hundred years before and by Zarlino three hundred years earlier, we cannot give Hauptmann the credit of its first discovery ; historically it is not a new idea.
+Of course, when we now find, in studying the history of harmony teaching, that the same discovery had been made by Tartini a hundred years before and by Zarlino three hundred years earlier, we cannot give Hauptmann the credit of its first discovery; historically it is not a new idea.
 But it would be very unjust to Hauptmann to deny him the merit of having discovered it for himself.
 So far as the present and future development of theory is con- cerned, Hauptmann is the originator of the idea.
 It did not occur to any of the theorists of our time, any more than to those of the first half of the century, to go back to Zarlino or Tartini for wisdom in these matters.
-Tlte idea came to all of us from Hauptmann.
-There are his own faithful pupils, Kohler, Paul, and Rischbieter, who hold to the letter of his teaching.
+The idea came to all of us from Hauptmann.
+There are his own faithful pupils, Köhler, Paul, and Rischbieter, who hold to the letter of his teaching.
-O. Tiersch, who seeks a compromise between Hauptmann and Helmholtz (see his " System und Methode der Harmoniclehre," 1868) ; then the strictly consistent dualists, von Oettingen, Thurlings, myself, and with some reserva- tions, Hostinsky, who have become more Hauptmannish than Hauptmann himself — all of us received the idea of dualism in harmony as a new concep- tion from him.
-I myself brought -to light the fact that there had been previous advocates of this idea ; as regards Tartini, in my pamphlet, " Die objective Existenz, etc.," published in 1875, and as regards Zarlino, in the article " Zarlino als harmonischer Dualist," published in the " Monatshefte fur Musikgeschichte," in the year 1881. '
+O. Tiersch, who seeks a compromise between Hauptmann and Helmholtz (see his “System und Methode der Harmoniclehre,” 1868); then the strictly consistent dualists, von Oettingen, Thürlings, myself, and with some reserva- tions, Hostinsky, who have become more Hauptmannish than Hauptmann himself—all of us received the idea of dualism in harmony as a new concep- tion from him.
+I myself brought to light the fact that there had been previous advocates of this idea; as regards Tartini, in my pamphlet, “Die objective Existenz, etc.,” published in 1875, and as regards Zarlino, in the article “Zarlino als harmonischer Dualist,” published in the “Monatshefte fur Musikgeschichte,” in the year 1881.

-Hauptmann's system influenced Helmholtz's very strongly, although he has never accepted the principle of dualism in harmony, and even now maintains, at most, a passive attitude with reference to it.» The evidence of this is to be found in Part III of his "Tonempfindungen," on " Chord Affini- ties."
+Hauptmann’s system influenced Helmholtz’s very strongly, although he has never accepted the principle of dualism in harmony, and even now maintains, at most, a passive attitude with reference to it.
+The evidence of this is to be found in Part III of his “Tonempfindungen,” on “Chord Affini- ties.”
 This is the most valuable part of his book, as regards music.
-In this part one feels everywhere that Hauptmann's fundamental principle — " there are three directly intelligible intervals : I, the Octave ; II, the Fifth ; III, the Major Third " (Natur der Harmonik und der Metrik, p.
-21) — underlies the whole.
+In this part one feels everywhere that Hauptmann’s fundamental principle—“there are three directly intelligible intervals: I, the Octave; II, the Fifth; III, the Major Third” (Natur der Harmonik und der Metrik, p.
+21)—underlies the whole.
 This is a great and epoch-making conception, and implies every- thing which exact science has discovered since.
 Hauptmann makes no account of minor thirds, fourths, sixths, or any other intervals.
 To his

 ---